 ANTI-WORKER LEGISLATORS TRYING TO HOLD DOWN YOUR VOTE

 Prop.
-A (RTW) is currently scheduled to appear on the Nov.
-6 election ballot, but it is widely expected that anti-worker forces within the majority party in the Missouri Legislature will move the election to Aug.
-7, when traditionally fewer voters turn out to the polls.
+A (RTW) is currently scheduled to appear on the Aug.
+7 election ballot, when traditionally fewer voters turn out to the polls.

 Don’t let this cynical maneuver prevent you from voting.